pauloboliva/web-masterclass/Part1-HTML.md

 </html>
 ```

+That's your starter template.
 We'll be mainly working on the `<body>` of the document, but let's start giving our page a TITLE.
 In the `<head>` section, include a title as follows:

 ```html
 <!DOCTYPE html>